 - access to just our website for $3.90/month;

-- monthly access to our website and newsletter for $29.90/month;
+- access to our website and weekly report for $9.90/month;

-- and, our best deal, annual access to our website and newsletter for $19.90/month.
+- and, our best deal, annual access to our website and weekly report and daily briefing newsletters for $19.90/month.

 Without a subscription plan, you’ll still have access to five articles per month.
 But since we’re offering our readers a free 14-day trial to explore our content, be sure to take a no-risk peak at everything The Brazilian Report has to offer.
 If you’re still not convinced, check out our 8 good reasons to subscribe.